 The same year that the first Chinese labourers arrived in South Australia, 20 more landed in Western Australia.
 The following year the Nimrod berthed in Sydney, bringing 120 agricultural labourers (100 men and 20 boys) from Amoy in China’s Fukien province and the Phillip Laing arrived in Port Phillip with 123 Chinese aboard.
 Between 1848 and 1853 about 1,000 Chinese labourers arrived in what is now Queensland.

 Many of the new arrivals signed five-year contracts, although some were free immigrants.
-Most had agricultural skills and helped farmers clear and managed their land and irrigate their crops.
+Most had agricultural skills and helped farmers clear and manage their land and irrigate their crops.
 Many Chinese immigrants found work cooking on stations.
-During the gold rushes of the 1850s, they opened ‘cookhouses’ to cater to Chinese miners, but often provided European-style meals for other workers.
-By 1890, one third of all cooks in Australia were Chinese.
+During the gold rushes of the 1850s, they opened ‘cookhouses’ to cater to Chinese miners but often provided European-style meals for other workers.
+By 1890, one-third of all cooks in Australia were Chinese.

 However, most Australians of British origin resented the Chinese, regarding “non-white” races as inferior.
 This led to the establishment of the infamous “White Australia Policy” which was enshrined into law after the colonies federated to form the Commonwealth of Australia in 1901.
 By the late 1940s, the percentage of Australian residents of Asian origin had shrunk from 1.25% to around 0.21%.